fossabot/svogv/README.md

 ## Issues?

-We experiencing an issue with the demo on MS Edge browser (crash).
-IE 11, Chrome and FF are working fine.

-The SVG stuff (Analog Clock and Loader Icons) both do not work in IE 11.
+The fun controls (Analog Clock and Loader Icons) both do not work in IE 11.
 The Loader Icons do not work in Edge either.

 ## Angular Data Annotations